ben-manes/gradle-versions-plugin/CONTRIBUTING.md

    - `--ref` has to name the tag: a manual run checks out the dispatched ref.
    - The workflow refuses a ref whose `VERSION_NAME` does not match the tag, so a dispatch that forgets `--ref` fails instead of publishing `master`.
+   - It builds the tag before publishing, which is where the release gets its test run.
+The bump lands by rebase, so the pull request's checks ran on a commit the tag does not carry, and a docs-only commit merged after them triggers no build workflow at all.
+A failure here leaves the portal
+     untouched: fix `master`, move the tag, and dispatch again.

 5. Confirm the portal serves the new version: